Dark Matter annihilation energy output and its effects on the high-z IGM: DM annihilation energy output

-It can be seen that, for the same halo mass, the luminosity of the halo increases with redshift.
-This is a result of the structure formation process, because a DM halo that formed earlier will be more concentrated and have a higher characteristic density.
-Thus, its annihilation rate, and in consequence its luminosity, will be increased. { Also, it can be seen for the cases that include adiabatic compression, that for each redshift there is a discontinuity in luminosity at the mass corresponding to $M_{crit}$ (the critical mass for baryon cooling, as discussed in Section 3.4)}.
-Also, it can be seen that the greatest effect on the luminosity comes from the WIMP mass.
-In accordance with what was found for the smooth case, $L_{\chi}/M$ is almost inversely proportional to $m_{\chi}$.
-There are variations to this proportionality in the cases with substructure and adiabatic compression, { for masses greater than $M_{crit}$}, because the maximum attainable mass of the compressed spike is also dependent on $m_{\chi}$.
-It can be also seen that the second greatest effect on the luminosity comes from the presence of adiabatic compression, { and that the presence of substructure is irrelevant as long as adiabatic compression is present.
-This can be understood because for a particular subhalo to be able to undergo adiabatic compression, it has to attain a mass greater than $M_{crit}$.
-Therefore, even in cases where the main halo has a mass greater than the baryon cooling threshold, it is unlikely for the substructure to have a greater mass as well (because high mass subhaloes are less abundant as given by the subhalo mass function)}. { In order to assess the importance of DM annihilation as a possible feedback mechanism in haloes, we compare the obtained light to mass ratios for the annihilation luminosity with the typical mass to light ratios in haloes at different mass scales.
+In order to assess the importance of DM annihilation as a possible feedback mechanism in haloes, we compare the obtained light to mass ratios for the annihilation luminosity with the typical mass to light ratios in haloes at different mass scales.
 For haloes with masses in the $10^{8}M_{\odot}-10^{15}M_{\odot}$ range, the logarithm of the mass to light ratio ($log_{10}(\Upsilon)$) at redshift zero (near universe) varies between 1.5 and 3, as shown by \cite{Eke} and also by \cite{Marinoni}.
 Also, $\Upsilon$ has a minimum for halo masses around $10^{12}M_{\odot}$, and it increases for lower masses due to SNe feedback and for higher masses due to AGN feedback (see \cite{Lagos} and also \cite{Mutch}).
 Thus, we note that the corresponding light to mass ratios for the haloes (${\Upsilon}^{-1}$) are much higher than the $L_{\chi}/M$ curves that we obtain for redshift zero.
-Furthermore, the minimum in $\Upsilon$ occurs for masses where the adiabatic compression is already present, and therefore the $L_{chi}/M$ is maximum, and thus both mass to light ratios correlate positively instead of negatively as it would be expected in the case of star-formation-quenching feedback.
+Furthermore, the minimum in $\Upsilon$ occurs for masses where the adiabatic contraction is already present, and therefore the $L_{\chi}/M$ is maximum, and thus both mass to light ratios correlate positively instead of negatively as it would be expected in the case of star-formation-quenching feedback.
 Therefore, we can conclude that the DM annihilation is irrelevant as a feedback mechanism.
-(However, see \cite{Ascasibar}.)} It should be remembered that, although we plot halo luminosities up to haloes of mass of $10^{17}$, the most massive gravitationally bound haloes today (at $z = 0$), have masses of the order of $~10^{15}M_{\odot}$, so more massive haloes are virtually non-existent; and further more, the masses of the haloes that have a particular number density at a certain redshift (given by the characteristic dimensionless mass ($\nu$)), falls rapidly with redshift.
-For clarity, we also include in {Figure 3}, the lines corresponding to $\nu = 1$ at different redshifts.
+(However, see \cite{Ascasibar}.)
+It should be remembered that, although we plot halo luminosities up to haloes of mass of $10^{17}$, the most massive gravitationally bound haloes today (at $z = 0$), have masses of the order of $~10^{15}M_{\odot}$, so more massive haloes are virtually non-existent; and further more, the masses of the haloes that have a particular number density at a certain redshift (given by the characteristic dimensionless mass $\nu$), falls rapidly with redshift.
+This is the reason why even though the computed $L_{\chi}/M$ ratio of haloes with $M>M_{crit}$ at $z=50$ and $z=100$ is comparable to the near universe ${\Upsilon}^{-1}$, said haloes are, for practical purposes, negligible.
+For clarity, we also include in Figure 3, the lines corresponding to $\nu = 1$ at different redshifts.